Air Corporate

 Step 6: Receive approval and activate

 Fintech accounts activate within 1 to 3 days.
 Virtual bank accounts take 3 to 7 days.
-Traditional bank accounts take 5 to 15 business days (DBS, OCBC) or 2 to 4 weeks (HSBC, Hang Seng).
+Traditional bank accounts take 5 to 15 business days (DBS) or 2 to 4 weeks (HSBC, Hang Seng).
 Timeline assumes complete documents from day one.
-Incomplete applications restart the review process.

-For full timelines and a comparison of every major provider, see our step-by-step account opening guide and best business bank account comparison.
+For full timelines and a comparison of every major provider, see our step-by-step account opening guide.

-• Prepare a detailed business plan or pitch deck describing what you do, your customer base, and your revenue model
+• Prepare a detailed business description covering what you do, your customers, and your revenue model

-• Provide evidence of real business activity: signed contracts, invoices, website, LinkedIn profile, client testimonials
+• Provide evidence of real business activity: contracts, invoices, website, company profile

 • Keep the ownership structure as simple as possible for the initial application